 The first thing you need to find out before starting diet app development is the market environment.
 Food and nutrition tracking tools are rather popular, but the competition is high.
 The popularity of health and fitness apps has grown over the past three years.
-Over this time, the engagement rate for these apps has increased by 330% according to Netimperative.
+Over this time, the engagement rate for these apps has increased by 63.87% according to statista.com.

 We’ve gathered some statistics that show tendencies for those looking to build a diet application.